Chase Business Checking Account Review

 Performance Business Checking is designed for mid-size businesses and comes with a few added perks.

-Customers can take advantage of 250 free transactions per month, unlimited deposits and incoming wires, and two free outgoing domestic wires per month.
-You’ll be able to deposit up to $20,000 in cash per month for free, and the account comes with Positive Pay and Reverse Positive Pay services included.
+Customers can take advantage of 250 free monthly transactions, unlimited deposits and incoming wires, and two free outgoing domestic wires.
+You can also deposit up to $20,000 in cash per month for free.

-You can also turn Performance Business Checking into an interest-bearing checking account with APY earning, which you can discuss with your Chase banker.
+You can turn Performance Business Checking into an interest-bearing checking account with APY earnings, which you can discuss with your Chase banker.

-To get around the $30 monthly fee, your only option is to maintain an average daily balance of $35,000 or more.
-If you open a linked Chase Business Savings account, the monthly fee for that account is waived.
+To avoid the $30 monthly fee, your only option is to maintain an average daily balance of $35,000 or more in linked business accounts including savings and CDs.

 Chase Platinum Business Checking